-Kandee’s Sweet Taste of Victory
+Kandee Johnson’s Sweet Taste Of Victory

 It is said that people finally make a change in their life for one of two fundamental reasons: either out of INSPIRATION or DESPERATION.
 For Kandee Johnson it was a healthy mixture of both.
 Ten years ago the divorced & unemployed single mother of three posted her first makeup tutorial to a website known almost entirely for its cat videos.
 Little did she know at the time that this tiny act would set in motion a chain of events that would catapult her to the forefront of the beauty industry and change her life forever.

 Nearly a decade later Kandee is now a classic case study in how to use the power of online communities to build your own personal brand.
 Not only has she launched her own line of beauty products, but she’s parlayed her popularity into film and television as well – voicing a character in Trolls alongside Justin Timberlake and Zooey Deschanel, and just last month, debuting her own Lifetime television show, Glam Masters, produced by Kim Kardashian West.